chrisburnell/chrisburnell.com/_drafts/jekyll-includes.md

 I think it’s worth mentioning that a lot of these snippets of *HTML* and *Liquid* were built as a way for me to experiment with what was a new CMS (*Jekyll*) to me at the time of conception.
 They also serve as equivalents to functionality usually relegated for *JavaScript*.
 The overarching purpose of these snippets relates to my templating and content authoring processes, whether it be to automate something, keep my codebase organised, reduce mental overhead, or to enforce a [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth){:rel="external"} methodology.

-And unfortunately, we’re in the midst of a front-end development trend where *JavaScript* frameworks are being used with increasing popularity, and in many cases, for uses that would require a far simpler codebase.
+And unfortunately, we’re in the midst of a front-end development trend where *JavaScript* frameworks are being used with increasing popularity, and in many cases, for uses that would only require a far simpler solution.
 Naturally, the response of a minority of Internet users, though still a significant minority, is to [completely block JavaScript from running](https://noscript.net/){:rel="external"} unless explicitly specified otherwise by the user.

 Furthermore, the use of *Ad-Blockers* on the web has only [increased over the last years](https://blog.pagefair.com/2015/ad-blocking-report/){:rel="external"} as the amount of [bullshit on the web](http://deathtobullshit.com/){:rel="external"} continues to rise.
 Another reason to avoid leaning heavily upon *JavaScript*.